 Glucose Challenge Test

 This routine test screens for gestational diabetes.
 The two-step test involves drinking a sugary solution and taking a blood sample one hour later to determine your blood sugar level.
 If the results of the glucose challenge test show high blood glucose, you will return for an oral glucose tolerance test (OGTT) test to confirm the diagnosis of gestational diabetes.

 An OGTT determines your body's ability to handle glucose.
 The test involves fasting and then testing your blood both before and after drinking a sugary solution to measure the blood glucose.

 Our dietitians and nutrition educators have years of experience in helping women with gestational diabetes.
 You will learn what foods are right for you and your growing baby, while keeping your blood glucose in check.

 Being physically active before and during pregnancy may help prevent gestational diabetes and decrease chances of possible later-onset of Type 2 diabetes.
 There are also numerous other benefits of exercise, such as reducing backaches and swelling, increasing energy and your mood, and helping you sleep better.
 Also, management of blood glucose levels helps improve health outcomes for mother and baby.

 Expert advice on managing diabetes during pregnancy.
 Our health care professionals will help you develop and follow a healthy eating plan and remain – or get – physically active.
 You may need insulin if your nutrition plan and physical activity fail to keep your blood glucose in your target range.

 Personalized care in one location.
-The Comprehensive Diabetes Center at the Lennar Foundation Medical Center gives you access to multiple, premier specialists in a single location, so you can conveniently see several providers in a day.
+The Comprehensive Diabetes Center gives you access to multiple, premier specialists in a single location, so you can conveniently see several providers in a day.
 This process enhances communication among everyone involved in your health care, resulting in improved quality of care.
 Your personal patient navigator will assist you in coordinating care and scheduling visits based on your needs.